Anirudh025/ParagonHero_Obsidian/0 Help.md/Excalidraw example.excalidraw.md

 1) Click an arrow twice to write in the middle of it
 2) Stick and arrow in an object's borders to attach it
-3) Click the add button to attach other drawings or images ^UztlNw9F
+3) Click the Add button to attach other drawings or images ^UztlNw9F

+Add button ^M0ORahqy

 # Embedded files